ismam9/java-core-web-automation-bdd/README.md

+> [!IMPORTANT]
+> I would love for any bugs, improvements, changes, or interesting data to be commented on.
+These technologies change every day, and it's normal to catch someone being outdated.
+I hope it helps you! :)

 # Resume

 I am a Software QA Automation Engineer with experience primarily in Functional Testing for Web Browsers and Mobile Applications.